 - Speaking of April, next month is the first of WDVR's two fundraising periods this year, so be extra sure to tune in, phone in, and help to keep us on the air and thriving for the next six months!

 Thanks as always for being on my mailing list; I know how much email we all get, so I'm grateful for the opportunity to stay in touch like this.

 (If this email was forwarded to you from a friend, please thank your friend for me— and please sign yourself up here; it's easy, and I promise to play nice with your data.
 Just this newsletter, once or twice a month.
 Nothing else without your permission.)

-Till mid-December, slán agat.
+Till later in March, slán agat.

 P.S.: I get to missing you when it's only once or twice a month.
 Let's keep in touch in the meantime:

 Current info on all scheduled events is always available, as a list: events.PatrickClifford.com (Facebook users only, it seems) and as a calendar (perfect for your smartphone or tablet): calendar.PatrickClifford.com